Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 $ command *

-On some systems the limit is even hit with "grep pattern /usr/include/* /usr/include/*/*".
-(You should not be doing this but using find.)
+On some systems the limit is even hit with "grep pattern /usr/include/*/*" (using find or a recursive grep would be more appropriate anyway).

 The shell is not to blame, it just delivers this error to you.